Multi-agent Reinforcement Learning: A Comprehensive Survey: Prospects of MARL

-For inter-agent transfer, we explore two forms of its implementation: action advising and reward shaping.
+Concretely, we explore three forms of inter-agent transfer: action advising, reward shaping, and knowledge distillation.
 Each of these approaches offers unique ways for agents to leverage the knowledge of their peers and improve their performance in the collective endeavor.

-The fundamental concept of action advising revolves around the notion of an experienced agent assisting a less experienced agent by providing recommendations on the next best actions to take.
-This approach enables effective learning, as agents can readily execute the suggested actions without significant computational burden, commonly taking form of advisor/advisee or teacher/student frameworks \citep{omidshafiei2018learning}.
-In many cases, one agent can offer action suggestions to another, even when the internal representation of the other agents remain unknown.
-Empirically, this can take form through methods of imitation learning or model distillation.
+\paragraph{Action Advising} The fundamental concept of action advising (AA) revolves around an experienced agent providing recommendations on the next best actions to take to a less experienced agent \cite{guo2023explainable, omidshafiei2018learning}.
+In many cases, one agent can offer action suggestions to another, even when the internal representation of the other agents remains unknown.
+In practice, its implementation must consider how this AA process is initiated, i.e. by the advisor and/or advisee. \cite{da2020uncertainty, fachantidis2017learning, amir2016interactive}, and how the advice is incorporated with some form of option learning, referring to whether or not the suggested policy should be followed \cite{sutton1999between, yang2021efficient}.
+However, an effective approach that generalizes this AA capability that benefits MARL training remains an open challenge.

-With reward shaping, a teacher or advisor can influence the reward signals received by the student, or advisee, to enhance exploration and guide their learning \citep{gupta2017learning}.
-This proves particularly valuable in scenarios where rewards are sparse, as it allows for a learnable method to devise a reward function, and in settings where behaviors are recurring.